bjoleary/ctdl/README.md

   )
 ```

-Now we’ll filter the tibble based on the search terms:
+Now we’ll filter the `studies` tibble based on the search terms:

 ``` r
 dh_studies <-